passivestar/quickmenu/README.md

 ## Bbox around selection `d33`

 Creates a bounding box around selected elements in edit mode.
-Can also create bounding plane/line, depending on the selection.
+Can also create a bounding plane/line, depending on the selection.
 Usage: `d+3+3`

 https://user-images.githubusercontent.com/60579014/144968212-b2226456-0337-4e50-98d8-2629905ae7a5.mp4